keithmendozasr/tlslookieloo/README.md

 1.  cmake --build .
 1.  ctest (make sure all passes)

-See [Building on macOS](https://github.com/keithmendozasr/tlslookieloo/wiki/macbuild) to build on macOS.
+Instructions for building on macOS is in the [Building on macOS](https://github.com/keithmendozasr/tlslookieloo/wiki/macbuild) wiki page.

 ## How to run
 1.  cd to build directory from the previous section.